Seolleung station

-Seolleung Station is a Seoul Subway station that serves Line 2 and the Suin–Bundang Line.
-The station is named after the nearby Seonjeongneung, Joseon Dynasty royal tombs Seolleung (선릉, 宣陵) and Jeongneung (정릉, 靖陵).
+Seolleung station is a Seoul Subway station that serves Line 2 and the Suin–Bundang Line.
+The station is named after the nearby Seolleung, a Joseon period royal tomb.

-On Line 2, the preceding and following stations are Yeoksam Station and Samseong Station.
-On the Suin-Bundang Line these are Seonjeongneung Station, which connects with Line 9, and Hanti Station.
+On Line 2, the preceding and following stations are Yeoksam station and Samseong station.
+On the Suin-Bundang Line these are Seonjeongneung station, which connects with Line 9, and Hanti station.